jelle-westra/jelle-westra.github.io/content/5-lagrangian/main.md

 ## Dzhanibekov Effect
 Now you will see how powerful and general this framework gets; simulating the dynamics of complicated systems will be just a matter of formulating the energy!

-Famously the Dzhanibekov effect is a classic example unintuitive rotational dynamics, where a rigid body in zero gravity exhibits a surprising flip around its intermediate principal axis of inertia.
+Famously the Dzhanibekov effect is a classic example counterintuitive rotational dynamics, where a rigid body in zero gravity exhibits a surprising flip around its intermediate principal axis of inertia.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/1x5UiwEEvpQ?si=fFfCD5EKQ7w_fluU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>